 A total of 46 unique plants species were found in the pastures during the study.
 The plant species most frequently observed included tall fescue, Kentucky bluegrass, orchardgrass, dallisgrass, Carolina horsenettle, hophornbeam copperleaf, and woolly croton.
 Due to herbicide application prior to the study, data were not pooled over year.
 Total canopy cover was similar during both years, but the mean number of species observed was 3.2 and 5.3 in 2017 and 2018, respectively.
-During 2017, fertilized pastures produced less total ground cover, which appeared to be associated with reduced tall fescue cover in those pastures.
+During 2017, fed pastures produced less total canopy cover, which appeared to be associated with reduced tall fescue cover in those pastures.
 The number of species present in pastures was not affected by additions of feed or fertilizer during 2017.
-During 2018, greater total canopy cover was observed in pastures with supplemental feed inputs, compared to pastures without supplemental feed.
-Canopy cover by all grasses was also greater in feed inputs; but canopy cover by tall fescue was not affected by feed inputs, nor was canopy cover by forb species.
-Canopy cover by brush species was greater in fertilized pastures than nonfertilized pastures during 2018.
+During 2018, greater total canopy cover was observed in pastures with nitrogen fertilizer (Figure 2).
+Canopy cover by all grasses was also greater in fertilized pastures, as was canopy cover by native grasses; but canopy cover by tall fescue and forb species was not affected by fertilizer inputs.
+Canopy cover by brush species was greater in fed pastures than nonfed pastures during 2018.